By: LISA RADOSTA DVM, DACVB

 Cats need to scratch.
 Scratching serves multiple important functions.
 It removes the cuticle from the claws and it leaves a visual and scent marker for all who pass through the area.
 On the other hand, no one likes to have their furniture ruined.
-While declawing stops the damage to your furniture, there are alternatives to declawing which are less stressful and painful for the cat.
+While declawing stops the damage to your furniture, there are alternatives to declawing that are less stressful and painful for the cat.
 Read on to see if any of these options would work for your cat.

 This is the most important step altogether.
 If your cat has an appropriate place to scratch of the substrate that he wants, he won’t be near as driven to scratch your stuff.
 For example, if he is scratching your leather couch, give him a pleather (fake leather) covered cat scratcher.
 Keep him interested in it by rewarding him with food when he goes there and using catnip to peak his interest.